 After years of frustration with the segregated Prince Edward County schools – which she described in a memoir as having poor facilities, shabby equipment, and no science laboratories or gymnasium – Barbara voiced her complaints to a teacher, who responded by asking her to “do something about it.”
 Barbara describes feeling as though her teacher’s comments were dismissive, and as a result she was somewhat discouraged.
 However, after months of contemplation and imagination she began to formulate a plan.

-As Barbara describes it, “the plan I felt was divinely inspired because I hadn’t been able to think of anything until then.
-The plan was to assemble together the student council members… From this, we would formulate plans to go on strike.
-We would make signs and I would give a speech stating our dissatisfaction and we would march out [of] the school and people would hear us and see us and understand our difficulty and would sympathize with our plight and would grant us our new school building and our teachers would be proud and the students would learn more and it would be grand…”
+As Barbara described it, “The plan I felt was divinely inspired because I hadn’t been able to think of anything until then.
+The plan was to assemble together the student council members. … From this, we would formulate plans to go on strike.
+We would make signs and I would give a speech stating our dissatisfaction and we would march out [of] the school and people would hear us and see us and understand our difficulty and would sympathize with our plight and would grant us our new school building and our teachers would be proud and the students would learn more and it would be grand.”